Want To Help Someone In A Poor Village? Give Them A Bus Ticket Out

 "Very recently, economists have been looking at a different kind of policy that helps people move to where opportunity is."

-Clemens and others have been rigorously studying a host of programs and circumstances that have allowed poor people to migrate.
-Sometimes temporarily, sometimes permanently.
-Sometimes within their country, sometimes overseas.
+Clemens and others have been rigorously studying a host of programs and circumstances that have allowed poor people to migrate — sometimes temporarily, sometimes permanently; sometimes within their country, sometimes overseas.
 Invariably, says Clemens, the conclusion is the same: "If you want to help somebody in poverty, by far the most effective thing you can do is to assist them in moving."

 Yet apart from No Lean Season and a few other charitable efforts, governments and aid groups aren't exactly rushing to embrace this strategy.
-Because, well, it's fraught.

 Mariful Islam's experience offers some insight into why.
 Notwithstanding the success of his trip to the city this fall, it was tough.